CompositionalIT/farmer/content/api-overview/resources/web-app.md

 | Service Plan | worker_size | Sets the size of the service plan worker. |
 | Service Plan | number_of_workers | Sets the number of instances on the service plan. |

+> **Farmer also comes with a dedicated Service Plan builder** that contains all of the above keywords that apply to a Service Plan.
+>
+> Use this builder if you wish to have an explicit and clear separation between your web app and service plan.
+Otherwise, it is recommended to use the service plan keywords that exist directly in the web app builder, and let Farmer handle the connections between them.

 #### Post-deployment Builder Keywords
-The App Service builder contains special commands that are executed *after* the ARM deployment is completed.
+The Web App builder contains special commands that are executed *after* the ARM deployment is completed.

 | Keyword | Purpose |
 |-|-|